Quick Scheduling with a Pediatric Craniomaxillofacial Specialist

 Delivering Care with Compassion

 Each year in the United States, approximately 6,000 infants are born with a facial condition that requires coordinated multidisciplinary care.
 And 1 in every 700 infants is born with a cleft lip or cleft palate.
-At Arnold Palmer Hospital, we want to be your most trusted source for pediatric facial reconstructive surgical care.
+At Orlando Health Arnold Palmer Hospital for Children, we want to be your most trusted source for pediatric facial reconstructive surgical care.
 Our Pediatric Craniomaxillofacial Surgery specialty practice has a subspecialized team, providing state-of-the-art care for infants, children and adolescents with a variety of congenital and acquired facial conditions.

 If you’re pregnant and have received a diagnosis of cleft lip, cleft palate or head shape abnormality, we offer prenatal counseling to get you the support you need.
 You may be confused and uncertain as to what the future holds for your baby, but you’re not alone.
 We’ll be with you every step of the way.
 Your baby’s multidisciplinary cleft and craniofacial disorders team will provide treatment that is comprehensive, compassionate and highly personalized.
 Our goal is to get to know you and your child so we can best meet your child’s unique medical, developmental and psychological needs.